 - Repair of cast iron: different techniques & problem solving

-The day will include a bespoke tour of the Coalbrookdale Museum of Iron
+The day will include a bespoke tour of the Coalbrookdale Museum of Iron.
+Programme details below (may be subject to change).

 Tickets: £85 including lunch (students £40).
 Early bird ticket £70 for bookings before 30th April 2019